Online lectures on both VR and AR with instructors who are defining the next generation of expression.

 Overview of the NEWVIEW SCHOOL

-・Instructors are artists who explore the new expressions.
+・Our instructors are artists who want to explore new ways of expressions.

-・Learn the experience design of VR and AR using “STYLY” and “Unity” with both wheels.
+・Learn and experience designing in VR and AR using “STYLY” and “Unity”.

-・Create a work to be submitted to NEWVIEW AWARDS 2020 as a graduation project.
+・Create a graduation (final project) xR work to be entered in to the NEWVIEW AWARDS 2020.

-・Candidates who are engaged in creative activities and present their works (video, graphic, music, etc.)
+・Open to candidates who are engaged in creative activities and want to present their works (video, graphic, music, etc.) as xR content.

 ・PC users, preferably with the recommended operating environment for STYLY (STYLY Studio) below,